kach/nearley/.github/CONTRIBUTING.md

   can sometimes kill performance. :-(
 * _Not_ introduced any new dependencies.
 Check in with a maintainer if you think you need a dependency.
+* Please don't introduce style changes either--these introduce noise which makes your contribution harder to review!
+Check with a maintainer: we might be happy to accept them in a separate PR :-)
 * Documented your changes: new features should be mentioned in the docs, which are located in `/docs`.
 Edit the relevant `/docs/md/*.md` file in Markdown, and then (in a separate commit) run `npm install && npm run make` from the